What is CMMC CUI?

 Safeguarding CMMC CUI: CMMC 2.0 Levels 1, 2, and 3

-The Cybersecurity Maturity Model Certification (CMMC) is a set of standards and best practices for protecting CUI.
+CMMC is a set of standards and best practices for protecting CUI.
 It is used by the United States Department of Defense (DoD) and other government agencies to ensure that contractors are taking CUI protection seriously.
-CMMC 2.0 consists of three levels of assessment on organizations seeking certification to protect CUI:
+CMMC 2.0 consists of three levels of assessment for organizations seeking certification to handle CUI:

 How Do I Know if I Have CUI in My Environment?